 The CubeSat shall be capable of withstanding the expected thermal environments for all mission phases, which are enveloped by the on-orbit, EVR phase prior to deployment.
-The expected thermal environments for all phases of the mission leading up to deployment are below in Table 4.3.6-1.
+The expected thermal environments for all phases of the mission leading up to deployment are below in Table 4-5.

-Note: The on-orbit temperature extremes for the EVR phase prior to deployment are to be considered worst-case extremes based on the results of the thermal analysis conducted for the NRDD.
-The thermal analysis was conducted based on worst-case atmospheric conditions that are expected to be exceeded no more than 0.5 percent of the time, with albedo and outgoing longwave radiation (OLR) adjusted to the top of the atmosphere (30 kilometer altitude) per SSP 41000 Table XXV.
-The solar loading conditions for these also took into account extreme beta angle conditions as dictated by JAXA of 73 degrees and -60 degrees.
-At the time of initial release, the thermal analysis is being refined to better predict worst-case extreme temperatures of the payloads inside the NRDD.
-Contact NanoRacks for the latest status on the thermal analysis.
+Note: The on-orbit temperature extremes for the EVR phase prior to deployment are to be considered worst-case extremes based on the results of the thermal analysis conducted for the NRCSD.
+The thermal analysis was conducted based on worst-case atmospheric conditions that are expected to be exceeded no more than 0.5% of the time, with albedo and outgoing longwave radiation (OLR) adjusted to the top of the atmosphere (30-kilometer altitude) per SSP 41000 Table XXV.
+The solar loading conditions for these also took into account extreme beta angle conditions of 73 degrees and -60 degrees as dictated by JAXA.